This page addresses common questions concerning in-person classes offered in Chicago.

 You should not need to rent a car.
 The classroom is located in the heart of Chicago.
-There are many mass transit options and it is trivial to just hail a cab right outside the classroom.
+There are many mass transit options and it is trivial to hail a cab or order a ride-share right outside the classroom.
 Plus, you're not going to need a car to go anywhere--restaurants and things to do are everywhere to be found.
 In other words, you're not going to be sitting in some motel nestled between the airport, the interstate, an outlet mall, and a fast-food chain restaurant.

 What if I don't have a laptop computer?

 It is strongly advised that you bring a laptop computer on which you are comfortable working.
 However, if you do not have a computer, one can be provided for your use during the class.
-Simply let me know in advance.
+Let let me know in advance.